 - 3.4 You can't apply for a discretionary postponement if you submit any part of your exam, EMA or emTMA.
-If you can submit your exam, EMA or emTMA but unexpected circumstances have affected your performance, you should refer to the information on Special Circumstances. - 3.5 If you need advice or guidance you should contact your Student Support and Support Team (AEST) before requesting a postponement to discuss the impact on your studies. - 3.6 We consider each request individually.
+If you can submit your exam, EMA or emTMA but unexpected circumstances have affected your performance, you should refer to the information on Special Circumstances. - 3.5 If you need advice or guidance you should contact your Student Support Team (SST) before requesting a postponement.
+If you are on an apprenticeship programme, you should contact your Apprentice Enrolment and Support Team (AEST) before requesting a postponement to discuss the impact on your studies. - 3.6 We consider each request individually.
 Complex requests may be referred to the Assessment Exceptions Group (AEG) to be considered by two or three reviewers. - 3.7 We may need to ask you for more evidence if the evidence you provided doesn't fully support your request.
 We will try to suggest what forms of evidence might be appropriate. - 3.8 We aim to contact you within 10 working days of submitting your request, or earlier where possible.
 If you apply close to the date of your exam or submission date of your EMA or emTMA, you might not receive a response before your submission date. - 3.9 If you haven't passed a compulsory element of your module you should speak to your SST or AEST before requesting a postponement.
 You can't normally pass the module if you haven't passed all the compulsory elements.
 You should refer to the assessment information on your StudentHome page to check if your module has any compulsory elements.
 These could include a threshold on a TMA or attendance at a residential school.
 You can submit Special Circumstances if unexpected circumstances have affected a compulsory element on your module. - 3.10 Your postponed exam, EMA or emTMA will usually be due 12-16 weeks after the original submission date, but it may be longer for some modules.
 If you're not sure if you can complete your exam, EMA or emTMA in this timeframe, refer to the information about how to Defer from modules or speak to your SST or AEST.